-Mary Randall Zigbuo is a missionary with the General Board of Global Ministries of The United Methodist Church and, as of November 2014, is reassigned to assist with the United Methodist Liberia Ebola response in Liberia for a period of six months.
+Mary Randall (Zigbuo) Mantor is a missionary with the General Board of Global Ministries of The United Methodist Church serving as health project manager for the Liberia Episcopal Area.
+She is based in Monrovia, Liberia.

-Mary was a guidance counselor at the Ganta United Methodist Mission Station School in Liberia from 1988 to 1992.
+Mary was a guidance counselor at the Ganta United Methodist Mission Station School from 1988 to 1992.
 Civil unrest required her family to be temporarily assigned to Danané, Côte d’Ivoire (Ivory Coast) during 1992 and 1993, where she organized, developed, and staffed a counseling program for Liberian refugee students.
-From 1996 to 2001, Mary and Herbert served as co-coordinators of Operation Classroom, a school-upgrade project in Liberia and Sierra Leone, launched in 1987 by United Methodists in Indiana in collaboration with Global Ministries.
+From 1996 to 2001, Mary (and her late husband Herbert) served as co-coordinators of Operation Classroom, a school-upgrade project in Liberia and Sierra Leone, launched in 1987 by United Methodists in Indiana in collaboration with Global Ministries.

-Also, from 1998 to 2001, Mary and Herbert served as co-directors for the Department of General Education for the Liberia Annual Conference.
-Again, civil unrest in the country led to their temporary assignment to work with Liberian refugees in Guinea during six months of 2003.
-From 2003 to 2007, Mary was administrator of the Ganta United Methodist Hospital, serving with Herbert, who was the mission station superintendent.
+Also, from 1998 to 2001, Mary served as co-director for the Department of General Education for the Liberia Annual Conference.
+Again, civil unrest in the country led to temporary assignment to work with Liberian refugees in Guinea during six months of 2003.
+From 2003 to 2007, Mary was administrator of the Ganta United Methodist Hospital.
 From 2008 through 2010, she supported The United Methodist Church in Liberia’s ministry for social and educational programs through the UMC Hope for the Deaf Ministry and the Christoffel-Blindenmission (CBM) eye-care programs at four hospitals in Liberia.

 Beware of internet property rental scams and other similar scams using missionary names.